Ten good reasons for publishing a paper in eCM

-6. Indexed by ISI within: Science Citation Index Expanded, "Materials Science", "Engineering Biomedical" and "Cell & Tissue Engineering" Citation Index categories.
-Journal Citation Reports /Science Edition, Biosis Previews, AJC, CAS, Google Scholar, National Center for Biotechnology Information (NCBI databases) NLM catalog (U.S. National Library of Medicine) databases. eCM articles can be searched directly from Pubmed, Biomedsearch and DOAJ.
+6. Indexed in the Science Citation Index Expanded (under the "Materials Science", "Engineering Biomedical" and "Cell and Tissue Engineering" citation index categories), Scopus, Journal Citation Reports/Science Edition, Google Scholar, National Center for Biotechnology Information (NCBI databases) NLM catalog (U.S. National Library of Medicine), PubsHub and SHERPA/RoMEO databases. eCM articles can be searched directly from PubMed and Biomedsearch.

 9. Transparent route to becoming a member of the International Review Panel.